-One FFG Act listed fauna community was considered to possibly occur within the study area and the broader inundation area: The Victorian Temperate Woodland Bird Community (VTWBC).
+One FFG Act listed fauna community was considered with the potential to occur within the Study Area and the broader inundation area: The Victorian Temperate Woodland Bird Community (VTWBC).
 This community is defined by a group of woodland dependent bird species, characteristically found in a range of woodland types, and over a broad geographic area.
 The geographic area is defined as the slopes and plains inland of the Great Dividing Range within Victoria.
 Riverine floodplains associated with the Murray River are not specifically included or excluded from the VTWBC description.
+Eleven bird species characteristic to the community were identified in the desktop assessment.